xtralifecloud/javascript-sdk/readme.md

 Note: This client is not feature complete yet.
 It implements the latest [API](http://docs.clanofthecloud.apiary.io/#).
 Feel free to submit bug reports and/or pull requests.

+You can read more about concepts and data model on (API Wiki)[https://github.com/clanofthecloud/api/wiki].

 ## Set up

 After cloning this repository, you can use `npm install` to grab dependencies (with node.js installed).